-Most truck lines we work with will help with the balance through their Tuition Assistance Programs.
+Most truck lines will help with the balance through their Tuition Assistance Programs.
 Even with the low cost of tuition, there are still several options available for covering the costs of CDL Training.
 Some of these options include:

 1 – Career Education Funding

 There are several financial assistance options available to help with the cost of CDL Training with very little upfront out of pocket expenses.
 Truck Driver Institute’s Student Services Department is available to assist in coordinating and implementing the best funding option for you.

-Employer Tuition Assistance
+2 – Employer Tuition Assistance